How to Scale a Tech Partnership Program: An Interview with Jaimie Fucillo, VP of Partnerships at Mindbody

 The primary metric that we track and continue to track is their ability to drive revenue.
 Our partner ecosystem is monetized so that has served us well.

 We are still trying to grow and innovate.
 However we are not starting from scratch.
 Our partner ecosystem has been monetized for at least 5 years.
 And there is no un-monetizing.
-But we do think about how we change pricing and packaging to lower the barriers to entry.
+But we do think about how we can change pricing and packaging to lower the barriers to entry.

 We also look at the partner attach rate compared to the full customer base.
 Fifty percent of our customers are using at least one integration.
 We look at churn for those using an integration versus those who are not, and, generally, it has been at least three-to-five times increased retention for customers using an integration.